-Once you have made sure that the backend of your site is up to par, now it is time to make sure it is organized.
+Once you have made sure that the backend of your site is up to par, next on our SEO for nonprofits to-do list is to make sure it is organized.
 When users look at your home page, is it clear what their next step should be?
 If they land smack dab in the middle of your site via a Google search, do they have a path to other pages?

 Here are the essentials of organizing your site:

 Make it clear.
 Use words everyone will understand, and use dropdown menus to avoid cluttering the main menu.
 This helps Google to crawl your site effectively.

 No page should be a dead end.
 The content on every page should have at least one link to and from another page on your site, particularly from those with good page authority.

 Categories & Folders

 Blog posts should be grouped by categories, and pages can be grouped into folders.
 This adds structure to the URL for Google to follow.

 Tip #3: Optimize Your Content